kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 The game displays a visible Border at the top of the screen 8 scan lines thick.
 Depending on the vertical Border implementation the top border may need to cover the width of the Bricks (97 color clocks), or up to the width of the Bricks plus the vertical Borders (97 + 4 color clocks = 101).

+**Top Border as Player-Missile Graphics**: Player/Missile graphics could cover the same area.
+Three Players set for quadruple width can cover 32 color clocks each, or 96 color clocks when lined up next to each other.
+The remaining color clock for the playfield, plus the four for the vertical borders could be covered by one more Player, or several Missiles.
+The actual image of the border requires setting 4 or 8 bytes per player depending on Player/Missile resolution.
+If Player/Missile graphics are used for other components later on the display, then a Display List interrupt is needed to reset the sizes and reposition the objects' horizontal positions.

+**Top Border as Character Set**: Alternatively, the horizontal border could be drawn with custom character set graphics.
+One line of mode 6 text is eight can lines tall.
+It would take 16 bytes of memory to specify the line of text characters.
+Three custom characters in the character set would be needed to correctly draw the left position of the border, the right end of the border, and then a full block character for everything between.

 **Top Border As Map Graphics**: This needs the ability to draw horizontal lines that can be stacked to 8 scan lines tall.
 This is easy with ANTIC map modes 8 through E.  The requirement is fitting within the horizontal limits of 97 to 101 color clocks, and aligning to the proper start/end positions on screen.

 Since multiple colors are not needed, the multi-color modes 8, A, D, and E are overkill.
 This leaves the two-color modes, 9, B, and C.  All three can fit within the line position parameters.
 All three are evenly divisible into the 8 scan lines needed for the border.
 Therefore mode 9 with the lowest memory requirements will be used.
-For reference:
+Mode 9 specifications for reference:

 Pixels Per Mode Line (narrow/normal/wide)	| TV Scan Lines per Mode Line	| Bytes per Mode Line (narrow/normal/wide)	| Bits per Pixel	| Colors	| Color Clocks per Pixel
 --- |	---	| ---	| ---	| --- |	---
 64/80/96 |	4	| 8/10/12	| 1	| 2 |	2

-Since the data displayed on each scan line is the same, and the number of scan lines in mode 9 fits evenly is an even number, then this can be done using four lines of mode B graphics.
-Each line would use LMS to redisplay the same data, so the entire top border line could be displayed using only 16 bytes of screen memory.
+Since the data displayed on each scan line is the same, then this can be done using just 2 lines of mode 9 graphics.
+Each line would use LMS to redisplay the same data, so the entire top border line could be displayed using only 8 bytes of screen memory.

-**Top Border as Player-Missile Graphics**: Player/Missile graphics could cover the same area.
-Three Players set for quadruple width can cover 32 color clocks each, or 96 color clocks when lined up next to each other.
-The remaining color clock for the playfield, plus the four for the vertical borders could be covered by one more Player, or several Missiles.
-The actual image of the border requires setting 4 or 8 bytes per player depending on Player/Missile resolution.
-If Player/Missile graphics are used for other components later on the display, then a Display List interrupt is needed to reset the sizes and reposition the objects' horizontal positions.

-**Top Border as Character Set**: Alternatively, the horizontal border could be drawn with custom character set graphics.
-One line of mode 6 text is eight can lines tall.
-It would take 16 bytes of memory to specify the line of text characters.
-Three custom characters in the character set would be needed to correctly draw the left position of the border, the right end of the border, and then a full block character for everything between.

-**But That's Not All...**:  If this is the only consideration then the ANTIC mode B graphics would be the easiest solution.
-However, the next topic also has a display issue to acommodate in the Top Border region.....
+**But That's Not All...**:  More consideration is needed.
+The next topic also has a display issue to acommodate in the Top Border region on screen.....

 **EXTERNAL LABELS:**